What bug has a small gray body and three antennas?

 Question: Recently, I have had a small problem with a weird-looking insect that I have never seen before.
-It’s real small and seems to congregate under wood such as plywood.
+It’s small and seems to congregate under wood such as plywood.

-It has a slender gray body that is broader at the head and tapers down towards the end; it also has three antennas.
+It has a slender, gray body that is broader at the head and tapers down towards the end; it also has three antennas.

 ANSWER From your description, I think it may be silverfish or a closely related species.
 With a specimen the identification would be conclusive.

-Question: I have seen really slender, flattened body, grayish bug in the bathrooms.
+The Orkin Man used the information above to also answer the following questions submitted by Orkin.com users:Question: I have seen really slender, flattened body, grayish bugs in the bathrooms.
 They move really quickly to hide under the sideboard.
 I looked up the silverfish, and it looks like the silverfish but this bug did not have any back or front antennas.

-ANSWER :Well, maybe you didn’t see the antennae … but I’m fairly certain these were silverfish.
+ANSWER :Well, maybe you didn’t see the antennae.
+But, I’m fairly certain these were silverfish.

-Question: I have this flat grayish bug that I keep finding in my bedroom.
+Question: I have this flat, grayish bug that I keep finding in my bedroom.
 It is very fast, and it has two antennae.
 I’m trying to find out what it is, and if its harmful because I have a new baby.

 Answer: Silverfish don’t carry any disease organisms, and they don’t bite.